BGSC utilizes information from the following sources to determine and implement our COVID protocol:

 If a Player or Coach Tests Positive for Covid-19

-· If a player or coach is tested for Covid-19, that individual may not participate in any BGSC activity (including practices or games) until the results of that test are received
+· If a player or coach is tested for Covid-19, that individual may not participate in any BGSC activity (including practices and games) until the results of that test are received

 · If a player or member of the same household tests positive for Covid-19, the parent of that player must promptly notify BGSC